-- 1. All questions are compulsory.
-There are 33 questions in all. - 2.
-This question paper has five sections: Section A, Section B, Section C, Section D and Section E. - 3.
-Section A contains ten very short answer questions and four assertion reasoning MCQs of 1 mark each, Section B has two case based questions of 4 marks each, Section C contains nine short answer questions of 2 marks each, Section D contains five short answer questions of 3 marks each and Section E contains three long answer questions of 5 marks each. - 4.
-There is no overall choice.
-However internal choice is provided.
-You have to attempt only one of the choices in such questions.
+- (i) There are 33 Questions in All.
+All questions are Compulsory. - (ii) This question babes has five sections: section A, Section B, Section C, Section D and section E. - (iii) All the sections are compulsory. - (iv) Section A Contains 16 questions, 12 MCQ and four Assertion Reasoning based of 1 Mark each.
+Section B contains 5 questions of a marks each.
+Section C contains 7 questions and 3 marks each.
+Section D contains two case study based questions & 4 mark each + Section E contains three long answer tybe questions of 5 marks each. - (v) There is no overall choice.
+However an internal choice has been provided in one question in section 8, one question in section C, one question in each CBQ in section D and all three questions in section E. You have to attempt only one of the choices in such questions.